namuol/juicer/NOTES.md

 ## 1: sounds
-Sound is almost always the last thing people add to their game, but it's the easiest way to make your game more fun.
+Sound is almost always the last thing people add to their game, but it's the easiest way to make your game more fun, and it will influence your design decisions down the road.

-Don't wait til the end; add sounds as soon as possible.
+So don't wait til the end; add sounds to your game as soon as possible.

 Try to add sounds for any meaningful event in the game.